-Its key objectives are to:
+Its key objectives were to:

-Abstract adapted from the Vision initiative website
+Abstract adapted from the Vision Initiative website

 The National framework for action to promote eye health and prevent avoidable blindness and vision loss (National eye health framework) was developed in response to World Health Assembly resolution WHA 56.26 which calls on all member countries to develop national vision plans to eliminate avoidable blindness by the year 2020.